Characters Introduced in Backstroke of the West

 A powerful Hopeless Situation master who tries to have Speaker D caught fucking.
 Tends to be fairly rude to most people he encounters.
 Really dislikes foolish people, young people, grown-up people, and black people.

-- He also dislikes The D for being an adult, despite being portrayed by an actor in his fifties.
+- Boomerang Bigot: Seems to be his schtik.
+He's against the notion of compromising with black people despite himself being a black person, and also dislikes The D for being an adult despite being portrayed by an actor in his fifties.

-- The Comically Serious: While most of the cast is this to a certain extent, he is especially notably due to being The Stoic.
+- The Comically Serious: While most of the cast is this to a certain extent, he's especially notably due to being The Stoic.

 - Hates Everyone Equally: Including himself.